 Methods of Treatment

-Radiation therapy (also called radiotherapy) uses high-energy rays to kill cancer cells in one specific area.
-Radiation therapy can also be used to shrink a tumor before surgery, to make it easier to remove, or after surgery, to kill any cancer cells that may have been left behind.
+- This therapy (also called radiotherapy) uses high-energy rays to kill cancer cells in one specific area.
+Radiation therapy can also be used to shrink a tumor before surgery, to make it easier to remove or after surgery, to kill any cancer cells that may have been left behind.